WebberZone/popular-authors/readme.txt

 Stable tag: 1.1.1
 Requires at least: 5.6
 Requires PHP: 7.1
-Tested up to: 6.1
+Tested up to: 6.3
 License: GPLv2 or later

 Display a list of the popular authors.
 A Top 10 WordPress plugin addon.

 == Description ==

-[Popular Authors WordPress plugin](https://webberzone.com/downloads/popular-authors/) is an addon for [Top 10](https://webberzone.com/plugins/top-10/) that allows you display the top authors on your blog by page views.
+[Popular Authors WordPress plugin](https://webberzone.com/downloads/popular-authors/) is the ultimate addon for [Top 10](https://webberzone.com/plugins/top-10/), the best plugin to showcase your most popular posts on WordPress.
+With Popular Authors, you can also highlight the top authors on your blog by page views and give them the recognition they deserve.

-The most popular authors can be displayed using either the block, shortcode or via the inbuilt widget.
-You can also use the function `wzpa_list_popular_authors()` to display popular authors programmatically.
+Popular Authors lets you display the most popular authors using different methods.
+You can use the Gutenberg block, the shortcode, the widget or the template tag to insert the popular authors list anywhere on your site.
+You can also customize the appearance and settings of each method to suit your needs.

+Popular Authors also gives you the flexibility to choose the time range for calculating the page views.
+You can show the popular authors of all time, or limit it to a specific period, such as last day, last week, last month, etc. This way, you can keep your popular authors list fresh and dynamic.

+Popular Authors is a must-have addon for Top 10 if you want to boost your blog's engagement and credibility.
+By showcasing your most popular authors, you can attract more readers, increase social shares, and build a loyal community around your blog.

 = Features =

-* Block: Add a Gutenberg block by searching for `popular authors` or `author`
+* Block: Add a Gutenberg block by searching for `popular authors` or `author` and customize its settings and style
-* Multi-widget capable: You can have several widgets of Popular Authors each with its own settings
+* Multi-widget capable: You can have multiple widgets of Popular Authors on your sidebar or footer, each with its own title, number of authors, time range, and more
-* Custom Time Range: List popular authors within a specific time range (eg. last 1 day, last 7 days, last 30 days, etc.)
+* Custom Time Range: List popular authors within a specific time range (eg. last 1 day, last 7 days, last 30 days, etc.) or show the all-time favorites
-* Shortcode: Use the `[wzpa_popular_authors]` shortcode to display your most popular authors
+* Shortcode: Use the `[wzpa_popular_authors]` shortcode to display your most popular authors anywhere in your posts or pages
-* Template tags: Use `wzpa_list_popular_authors()` to display the popular authors programmatically
+* Template tags: Use `wzpa_list_popular_authors()` to display the popular authors programmatically in your theme files or plugins

 = Contribute =